United States Virgin Islands: Languages

 English has been the predominant language since 1917, when the islands were transferred from Denmark to the United States.
 Under Danish rule, the official language was Danish, but it was solely the language of administration and spoken by Danes, a tiny minority of the overall population that primarily occupied administrative roles in colonial Danish West Indian society.
 Place names and surnames of Denmark–Norway origin are still common.
 Although the U.S. Virgin Islands was a Danish possession during most of its colonial history, Danish never was a spoken language among the populace, black or non-Danish white, as the majority of plantation and slave owners were of Dutch, English, Scottish, Irish, or Spanish descent.

 Even during Danish ownership, Dutch, another Germanic language like Danish, was more common, at least during some of those 245 years, specifically on St. Thomas and St. John, where the majority of the European settlers were Dutch.
 In St. Croix, English was the dominant language.
 St. Croix was owned by the French until 1733 when the island was sold to the Danish West Indian and Guinea Company.
 By 1741, there were five times as many English on the island as Danes.
 English Creole emerged on St. Croix more so than the Dutch Creole, which was more popular on St. Thomas and St. John.
+Negerhollands, a Dutch-based creole language, was formerly spoken on St. John, St. Croix, and St. Thomas.
+The creole emerged on plantations in the late 17th century or early 18th century; but its prevalence began to decline in the early-mid 19th century as the usage of English and Virgin Islands Creole English increased.
+The last speaker of Negerhollands died in 1987, and the language is now considered extinct.
 Other languages spoken in the Danish West Indies included Irish, Scots, Spanish, and French, as well as Virgin Islands English Creole.